pureprofile/pureprofile-sdk-ios/README.md

 }
 ```

+#### Transactions
-The transactions API can also be used for querying Pureprofile about a transaction.
-The payment uuid (as returned in `PureprofilePayment`) will have to be passed as a parameter to the end-point.
-Values `instanceUrl` and `instanceCode` are returned from the login API.
-Please see the sample app [code](https://github.com/pureprofile/pureprofile-sdk-ios/blob/master/SdkSampleApp/ViewController.swift#L45) for more.
+The transactions API can optionally be used for querying Pureprofile about a transaction.
+The `payment-uuid` parameter in the endpoint's path is the uuid property of `PureprofilePayment` (see above).
+The API must be authenticated using the `pp-token` HTTP header.
+The pp-token header value and the path values `instanceUrl` and `instanceCode` are all returned from the [login API](https://github.com/pureprofile/pureprofile-sdk-ios/blob/master/SdkSampleApp/ViewController.swift#L52).
 ```
+curl -H "pp-token: <pp-tonen>" https://<instanceUrl>/api/v1/<instanceCode>/transactions/<payment-uuid>

 GET https://<instanceUrl>/api/v1/<instanceCode>/transactions/<payment-uuid>

 HTTP/1.1 200 OK